f2k5/Personal-portfolio/README.md

 # Personal-portfolio
-Always under construction, this is just an excuse to learn basic front end development lol
+Always under construction, this is just an excuse to learn basic front end development lol.